M1-CHPS/glhpc/docs/annex/install_fedora.md

 Here, you should make sure that:

 - You select the correct hardware architecture for the target computer.
-It most likely is Intel/AMD 64 bit.
+It is most likely Intel/AMD 64-bit.
-- Select your USB Drive, here `VendorCo` should be the name of your drive.
+- Select your USB drive; here, `VendorCo` should be the name of your drive.

 !!!
 Danger
-    Remember that the USB drive will be completely erased when you press Download and Write !
+  Remember that the USB drive will be completely erased when you press 'Download and Write'!

 <figure markdown="span">
   <img src="../install_fedora/fourth_step.png" style="max-width:60%; width: auto;">
 </figure>

-Wait for the download to be complete, then safely remove the USB stick and plug it in the computer you want to install Fedora to.
+Wait for the download to complete, then safely remove the USB stick and plug it into the computer on which you want to install Fedora.

 !!!
 Danger
-    Remember to backup your important files !
+  Remember to back up your important files!

 ## Booting on Fedora

-Now, you will need to boot on the Fedora drive to begin the installation.
+Now, you will need to boot from the Fedora drive to begin the installation.
 When you start your device, you should see something akin to **PRESS DEL OR F2 TO ENTER BIOS SETTING**.
-Press the corresponding key when you see this screen until your BIOS shows up.
-You can restart your computer if you need to.
+Press the corresponding key when you see this screen until your BIOS appears.
+You can restart your computer if necessary.

 On some hardware, F12 or ESC may directly show a temporary boot menu.